makeabledk/laravel-eloquent-status/readme.md

 ## Example usage

-Given our Approval example from earlier we may have the following model attributes:
+Given our Approval example from earlier we may have the following database fields:

+- id
 - tutor_approved_at
 - teacher_approved_at
 - assessor_approved_at
+- created_at
+- updated_at

 Let's start out by creating a status class that holds our status definitions

 ### Creating a status class

-We will define all our valid statuses as public function in our status class.
+We will define all our valid statuses as public function in a dedicated status class.

-You have the full power of the Eloquent Query Builder at your disposal.

 ````php
 <?php